Semrush helps you:

 Not good.

 So I decided to test out a new homepage design.
-This time, I’d basically turn it into a traditional landing page.
+This time, I’d basically turn it into a traditional but effective landing page.

 As you can see, this version is MUCH more focused on lead generation.
 It’s basically some social proof, a CTA, and a sign-up form.